ivanwong13768/hkust-discord-bot/README.md

 # hkust-discord-bot
 Discord bot that scrapes web information from HKUST websites and manages discord server channels.
+**WARNING: This bot is still heavily WIP!**

 ## Usage
 1. Create a bot user in Discord Developer Portal